danprince/danthedev.com/posts/2023-01-14-zig-iterators.md

 // ...
 ```

-One of my earliest stumbling blocks in Zig was that splitting a string with `std.mem.split` returns a `SplitIterator` and not a slice of strings.
+One of my early stumbling blocks in Zig was splitting strings. `std.mem.split` returns a `SplitIterator` and not—as I imagined—a slice of strings.

 This pattern of returning an iterator is what allows the function to execute on the stack, with a fixed amount of memory.
-We can use an iterator to implement text wrapping with no memory allocations.
+We can use an iterator to the same effect to implement text wrapping with no memory allocations.

-The general pattern for iterators in Zig is to use a struct with a `next` function that returns an optional value.
-It returns `null` when the iterator has finished.
+Iterators in Zig are structs with a `next` function that returns an optional value.
+When `next` returns `null` the iterator has finished.

 ```zig
 const TextWrapIterator = struct {